PSutkowski/SCHN_homework/README.md

 # SCHN_homework
-this repository is part of recruitment process jupyter_notebook file contains all necessary data/comments
+This repository is part of recruitment process.
+Jupyter_notebook file contains all necessary data/comments